TRI-AMDD/materialnet/joss/paper.md

 allowing a more data-driven approach to carrying out materials research.
-Recent studies have demonstrated that representing these databases as material networks can enable extraction of new materials knowledge [@Hegde2018; @Isayev2015] or help tackle challenges like predictive synthesis [@Aykol2019a], which require relational information between materials.
+Recent studies have demonstrated that representing these databases as material networks can enable extraction of new materials knowledge [@Hegde2018; @Isayev2015] or help tackle challenges like predictive synthesis [@Aykol2019a] that require relational information between materials.
 Materials databases have become very popular because they enable their users to do rapid prototyping by searching near globally for figures of merit for their target application.
 However, both